omrajeshchitmalwar/Swiggy-Funnel-Analysis/README.md

 <br>

 ### 🌟 Acknowledgements
-Special thanks to the data providers and the Python community for their support and documentation.
+Special thanks to the data providers for their support and documentation.

 <br>